Jessup River Wild Forest - Unit Management Plan

 The Jessup River Wild Forest consists of 47,350 acres of Forest Preserve lands in the towns of Arietta, Indian Lake, Lake Pleasant, and Wells in Hamilton County.
 The unit is bounded by Route 28 to the north and Route 30 in the southeast, as well as three wilderness areas: West Canada Lakes Wilderness to the west; Siamese Ponds Wilderness to the east, and Silver Lake Wilderness to the south.
 The state lands in this unit border, or are in close proximity to, the communities of Indian Lake, Piseco, Speculator and Wells.

-The Department completed a Unit Management Plan (UMP) for Jessup River Wild Forest in 2006.
-If you have questions or comments about the UMP, please contact us at email@example.com.
+The Department adopted a Unit Management Plan (UMP) for the Jessup River Wild Forest in 2006.
+If you have questions about the UMP, please e-mail us at email@example.com.

 Download the UMP

 Jessup River Wild Forest Unit Management Plan - PDF (9.9 MB) - This is a large document and may be slow to download.
 As an alternative you may download specific sections using the links below.

 - Plan Only, No Appendices - PDF (2.4 MB)

 - Appendices 1 through 24 - PDF (3 MB)

 - Appendices 25, 26 and Maps - PDF (4.6 MB)